Lemonade, Inc.: 2015–2019

 In December 2015, the company secured $13 million in seed money from Sequoia Capital and Aleph.

 In August 2016, the company raised $13 million in funding from XL Innovate (part of XL Group), followed by a $34 million Series B funding round in December 2016.
 The Series B round was led by General Catalyst with participation from Thrive Capital, Tusk Ventures, and GV (formerly Google Ventures).

 In May 2016, Lemonade became one of the few insurance companies to receive B-Corporation certification.

 In April 2017, the company announced additional investors: Allianz and Ashton Kutcher’s Sound Ventures.
 In December 2017, Softbank invested an additional $120 million in the company in a Series C round, increasing the total money raised by the company to around $180 million.

 In April 2019, Lemonade announced a further $300 million investment in a Series D financing led by SoftBank Group, with participation from Allianz, General Catalyst, GV, OurCrowd, and Thrive Capital, increasing the total money raised by the company to $480 million.

+2020–present

 In April 2020, the company launched in the Netherlands.

 On July 1, 2020, the company became a public company via an initial public offering.
+The company sold 11,000,000 shares of its common stock, each share priced at $29.00, under the ticker symbol "LMND" on the New York Stock Exchange.

 In December 2020, it began offering insurance in France.
 It also won a trademark dispute with T-Mobile over the use of the color pink.

-In November 2021, the company announced that it would fully acquire Metromile, Inc. The acquisition completed on 29 July 2022, following which Lemonade laid off 20% of Metromile's staff.